Necșești

 Necșești is a commune in Teleorman County, Muntenia, Romania.
-It is composed of three villages: Belciug, Gârdești and Necșești.
+It is composed of three villages: Belciug, Gârdești, and Necșești.

-Demography
+Demographics

-According to the 2011 Romanian census, the population of Necșești was 1,306, a decrease from 1,623 in 2002.
-Out of the 1,306 inhabitants, 1,251 of them are Romanian, 54 were marked "Information not available", and one listed as "other".
-As for religious denomination, the majority of the residents are Romanian Orthodox, with a small minority of Seventh-day Adventists, unknown and others.
+According to the 2011 Romanian census, the population of Necșești was 1,306, a decrease from 1,623 in 2002; out of the 1,306 inhabitants, 1,251 declared to be Romanians.
+As for religious denomination, the majority of the residents were Romanian Orthodox, with a small minority of Seventh-day Adventists.
+At the 2021, the commune's population had decreased to 1,017, of which 90.86% were Romanians.